wna-se/ArtierThanThou/Presentation.md

 * Data: Paths between objects in the collection
 * Result: Best summary of all the objects in your proximity

+## The machine
+* Illustrate direction / relationship (take a step in a direction of your choice)
+* Show the variation / summarize the surrounding objects (look around)
+* Describe paths to discovery that are impossible to/difficult to express (sense of direction like footprints on a path)
+* Highlight objects that are of special interest to you (catching your eye)

+Implementing the interface

+* Visually pleasing
+* Familiarity
+* Tangible

+## The bigger vision

+Walking along a curated path

+How do you create a sense of where you are?

+* How do you navigate / manage the flow.
+Sense of direction.
+Where you came from and where you are going.

+How to summarize the available options from your current viewpoint?

+* Showing the results as images, tag clouds, sounds – different methods to summarize
+* Embedded question on what media type to explore etc.

+How to highlight?

+* Ranking.

+How to choose the direction?

+* How do you get feedback from the user?
+* Embed questions in the grid / use a second image to pinpoint  the direction / questionnaire or interests / learning from navigational patterns / learning from other users

+How do you get users to contribute with preference?

+* Spotify uses it to improve radio, sharing playlists, tracks etc.

+Challenges

+* How well the object represent the user’s idea of the physical entity

 # Example